AloneLeek/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-Display lines containing the pattern from the file.
 15-Display number of lines that contain a pattern in a file 16-Display number of lines that contain a pattern in a file.
+17-Display all lines in file that do not contain a certain pattern